Hobart's bars provide warm and welcoming spaces as intimate as the Tasmanian capital itself.

 Willing Bros Wine Merchants

-There are more wines on offer than seats in the tiny nook that is Willing Bros Wine Merchants, along the North Hobart café and bar strip, just a few minutes drive or walk from the city centre.
+There are more wines on offer than seats in the tiny nook that is Willing Bros Wine Merchants, along the North Hobart café and bar strip not far from the city centre.
 Find a stool at the bar or window, and grab the encyclopaedic wine list, or let the bar staff guide you towards the perfect tipple from around the world.

 The Glass House